 In 1971 John and I, on our very first visit to Sweden together, went to the wonderful Millesgården on Lidingön, another Stockholm island – a gorgeous outdoor museum that is devoted exclusively to the famous sculptor, Carl Milles (1875-1955).

 It was then called Vasavarvet, the Vasa shipyard, and shortly afterwards the museum was built around it so it would become a place where people from all over the world co to see this amazing relic from the past.
-The museum opened in 1990, and people come from all over the world to see the Vasa ship that sank on its maiden voyage in 1628 after sailing less than a nautical mile.
+The museum opened in 1990, and people can now see from three levels this majestic piece of history, the Vasa ship that sank on its maiden voyage in 1628 after sailing less than a nautical mile.
 We finally got to see this fabulous museum in May 2016, on our latest visit to Stockholm with our nephew Måns.

 - Contrary to what one reads about ‘the first king’ of Sweden, Birger Jarl and other following statesmen were not kings.
 The first Swedish king was Gustav Vasa who declared himself king and was crowned in 1523, two years after becoming the earl of Sweden. (riksföreståndare) ↩